Chart Color Schemes

 Age

-The median age in Oakford is 42 years, significantly higher than Greater Perth's average of 37 years and Australia's national average of 38 years.
-The 55-64 age group constitutes 16.8% of Oakford's population, compared to Greater Perth's percentage, while the 25-34 cohort makes up 7.0%.
-This concentration in the 55-64 age group is notably higher than Australia's national average of 11.2%.
-Post-2021 Census data reveals that the 75-84 age group has increased from 3.7% to 4.9%, while the 45-54 cohort has decreased from 15.9% to 14.1%, and the 25-34 group has dropped from 8.1% to 7.0%.
-Population forecasts for 2041 suggest substantial demographic changes in Oakford, with the 75-84 age group expected to grow by 75%, reaching 272 people from its current figure of 155.
-Conversely, the 35-44 and 0-4 age cohorts are projected to experience population declines.
+The median age in Oakford is 42 years, which is significantly higher than Greater Perth's average of 37 years and Australia's national average of 38 years.
+The 55-64 age group constitutes 16.8% of Oakford's population, compared to Greater Perth, while the 25-34 cohort makes up only 7.0%.
+This concentration of the 55-64 age group is notably higher than the national average of 11.2%.
+Post-2021 Census data shows that the 75 to 84 age group has increased from 3.7% to 4.9% of Oakford's population, while the 45 to 54 cohort has declined from 15.9% to 14.1%, and the 25 to 34 group has decreased from 8.1% to 7.0%.
+Population forecasts for 2041 indicate substantial demographic changes for Oakford, with the 75 to 84 age group expected to grow by 70% (112 people), reaching 273 from 160.
+Notably, the combined 65+ age groups will account for 52% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 5 to 14 and 35 to 44 cohorts are expected to experience population declines.